 Choosing the right type

 So, you’ve decided to buy a motorhome.
 Now you need to figure out what exactly you want.
-There are many types of motorhomes; each of them will suit you differently and may also differ when it comes to the price.
+There are many different motorhomes classes; each of them will suit you differently and may also differ when it comes to the price.
 Here are some of your options:

 - Class A motorhomes: This is the most luxurious option that can give you a full mobile home experience.
 Class A motorhomes are completely coach-built and offer you the most space and comfort.
 They’re perfect for long-distance touring holidays with friends or family.

 - Coach-built motorhomes: Also known as Class C motorhomes, built on a van cab and chassis, can be perfect for two people and some models even come with a fixed double bed.
 The space above the cab can be used for storage or additional sleeping quarters.
 Coach-built motorhomes may not be as comfortable as class A motorhomes, but they still include kitchen and bathroom facilities.

 - Over-cab motorhomes: They feature a permanent double bed space over the driver and passenger seats with an undisturbed lounge area, which makes them a perfect choice for families with small children.
 However, they’re often at least 3 meters high, which makes them a bit bulky and less aerodynamic.